-- (1) Wrecked to the point that it is no longer drivable

 - (3) Dismantled or partially dismantled;

+- (4) Burned or partially burned;

 - (4) So badly damaged by fire that it can no longer be driven;

-- (5) Visibly inoperative;
+- (5) InoperativeVisibly inoperative;

 - (6) Abandoned or discarded; or

 - (7) A total loss.

 Mini-cleanup means the process whereby trash is removed from the property prior to conducting regular maintenance.